 A single serving of milk can contain as much as 24 mg of bad cholesterol.
 According to the AHA (American Heart Association), milk can increase your risk of heart disease and stroke.
 This is because whole milk is filled with saturated fats, and they increase the "bad" cholesterol, which then contributes to heart disease.
 So, if you are worried about your cholesterol, the best option is to try a plant-based alternative to milk.

 If you’ve been concerned about this, you are not the first one.
 Growth hormones are approved for use in dairy cows as a means to improve their milk production.
+This is why milk is many times linked to hormonal acne.
 Bovine somatotropin (rBGH) is probably the most commonly used growth hormone on dairy farms.
 Although the human body has no receptors for rBGH which makes it safe for consumption, cows that are treated with rBGH have slightly higher concentrations of IGF-1 (insulin-like growth factor), which can be problematic when consumed (albeit indirectly) by humans.
 Antibiotics, on the other hand, are not allowed and are not supposed to be used in milk production.
 However, when a cow gets sick, it’s treated with antibiotics.
 As long as the cow is under medical care, it should not be used for milk.
 Is this rule enforced?
 There are controversies, but nothing is sure.

 In recent years, a number of studies have emerged linking milk consumption with prostate and ovarian cancer.
 Milk and dairy products carry micronutrients and various bioactive constituents that may impact cancer risk and progression.
 But dairy products are a varied group of foods and their production changes by region, which makes the evaluation of their association with disease risk difficult.
 By now the studies that find a positive link between milk and certain types of cancer mostly consist of a small number of cohort studies, and data is inconsistent or lacking.